dimasolo1986/world-countries-app/README.md

 <b>Country Capital By Flag Quiz<b> - Guess the country's capital from the suggested country flag image.
 The quiz contains 35 questions.
 Get 100 points for each correct answer.

 <b>Flag By Country Capital Quiz<b> - Guess the country's flag from the suggested country's capital.
 The quiz contains 35 questions.
 Get 100 points for each correct answer.

+<b>Country On Map Quiz<b> - Guess the country on the map from the suggested country name.
+The quiz contains 35 questions.
+Get 300 points for each correct answer.